XRPLF/xrpl-dev-portal/README.md

 ## Issues, Projects, and Project Boards

 Use GitHub Issues to report bugs, feature requests, and suggestions.

-The GitHub Projects and Project Boards will be used to plan and track updates to xrpl.org.
+If you are a contributor, use GitHub Projects and Project Boards to plan and track updates to xrpl.org.

+### Project Board `xrpl-docs`

+The [`xrpl-docs`](https://github.com/orgs/XRPLF/projects/4) Kanban board is used to plan and track updates to the XRP Ledger Documentation.
+The Board only reflects the status of the Issues and contributors must update the status of an issue as it progresses through different stages.

+The `xrpl-docs` board has six columns based on the status of Issues in this repository:

+* **No Status**: Lists new or existing issues which require their Status to be updated.

+* **Backlog**: Lists issues that have been triaged by repository maintainers or contributors.
+Ensure that the GitHub Issue contains actionable and helpful information for a contributor to work on addressing the issue.

+* **Planned**: Lists issues that have an assignee and are planned to be addressed in the near future, like 2-4 weeks.

+* **In Progress**: Lists issues that are in progress.

+* **In Review**: Lists issues that are being reviewed.

+* **Done**: Lists issues that have been completed and the related content updates have been merged.